 'To Dalmaran,'Luke answered teasingly and started laughing.

-'Liane is on Dalmaran?'
-Wedge said.
+'Liane is on Dalmaran!'
+Wedge said surprise.

 'Do you remember that Mon Mothma got permission from the Dalmaranian government to set up a place where she and the members of High Council could hide in case Irithim would be under attack of remnants of the Imperial forces?'
 Leia interrupted.